 Eligibility for Pennsylvania Tuition rates is contingent upon whether or not the student is a permanent resident of the Commonwealth of Pennsylvania.
 A higher tuition rate is charged to non-residents.
-Determination of Pennsylvania residency is based upon the following:
+Determination of Pennsylvania residency for tuition assessment purposes is based upon the following:

 Determination of Domicile

-Domicile is the place where one intends to reside either permanently or indefinitely and does in fact so reside.
-The presumptions and forms of evidence set forth in this section shall be considered by the University in making the determination.
+Domicile is the place where one resides or intends to reside, permanently or indefinitely, and does in fact so reside.
+In making a determination of domicile, the University takes into account the presumptions and documentary evidence set forth below.

 - Continuous residence in this Commonwealth for a period of 12 months prior to registration as a student at an institution of higher education in this Commonwealth creates a presumption of domicile.
 A student is presumed not to be a domiciliary if the student has resided for a shorter period before attending an institution of higher education, but the student may rebut this presumption by clear and convincing evidence.